nxp-imx/meta-nxp-agl/README.txt

 This builds the Wayland-Weston AGL image with the basic AGL interface.
 Demos can then be run on top of this.

-This image has only been run on i.MX 6QP Sabre and Sabre Auto
+This image has only been run on i.MX 6QP Sabre and Sabre Auto.
+It is a demo only.
+It is not thoroughly tested nor supported.
+It is based on the 4.1.15-1.0.0 Freescale release of Linux.

 Build instructions: